dqops/dqo/docs/dqo-concepts/incremental-data-quality-monitoring.md

 ---
-title: Incremental data quality monitoring for partitioned data
+title: Incremental Data Quality Monitoring for Partitioned Data with Examples
 ---
-# Incremental data quality monitoring for partitioned data
+# Incremental Data Quality Monitoring for Partitioned Data with Examples
 This guide shows how to detect data quality issues in time-based or partitioned data, monitoring very big or append-only tables, detecting issues ahead of time.

 ## Measuring the quality of partitioned data